Follow us

 You can harness the power of other massive tech advertisers, not least of which are Google and Facebook, and Amazon is okay with you doing this!
 After all, it’s business for them, too.

 Going outside Amazon will also allow you to build up a customer list - something you cannot do on Amazon’s own platform.
-Through AdWords, you can build lists and have access to customer information you don’t get on Amazon, meaning you have the chance to communicate with them for new promotions
+Through AdWords, you can build lists and have access to customer information you don’t get on Amazon, meaning you have the chance to communicate with them for new promotions.

-Google it!
+Google It!

 Fortunately, Google Ads are mainly based on text and keywords - not unlike Amazon Sponsored Products.
-This already provides an advantage as much of the hard work - such as identifying the keywords, getting a cost-per-click you are happy with, setting the campaign budget - will already have been done and can mostly be transferred.
+This already provides an advantage as much of the hard work - such as identifying the keywords, getting a cost-per-click you are happy with, and setting the campaign budget - will already have been done and can mostly be transferred.

 AdWords also requires less maintenance than Sponsored Products does and can be generally left to operate on its own without a huge amount of upkeep and input.